Home » Bee Farm Blog » Honey » Build a DIY Honey Warming Cabinet

 Having solid honey in a large bucket is a challenge that beekeepers often face.
 But, when this happens in jars (or worse – plastic honey bears) that is even a bigger misery.

-Of course, it is really simple to fix the glass jars with a hot water soak – but what if you have 20 of them!
+Of course, it is really simple to decrystallize a jar of honey with a hot water bath – but what if you have 20 of them!
 That takes some time.

 What is a Honey Warming Cabinet?